Weller Creek at School St at Mt Prospect, IL (Reach 3)

 1/12/2005 89.9 40.6 1.73 2.42 0.000855 0.026

 Description of Channel.--This channel has been modified.
 Streambed material consists of coarse sand and gravel.
 The bank consists of interlocking 24-inch A-jacks at the toe with tall grass and weeds anchored in geoweb fabric.
 The bottom width of the channel ranges from 10 to 20 ft.
-Top width is from about 50 to 70 ft.
+Top width ranges from about 50 to 70 ft.
 The banks are steep with an average height of about 14 ft.
 The cross sections are fairly uniform and nearly trapezoidal.
-The channel curves gently to the right the entire reach.
+The channel curves gently to the right over the entire reach.

 Floods.--Maximum discharge during period of record, 1,590 ft3/s on June 10, 1967, gage height, 15.09 ft.